PixelSam123/dotfiles/README.md

 # dotfiles

 My Linux xorg dotfiles/configs. `dotfiles-xorg` is being merged with `dotfiles-wayland`!
+WARNING: Do not clone directly to your home directory, this repo is not yet set up for that kind of usage!

 ## Fix KDE Plasma 6 migration quirks